Configuring and sending email in Deacom

 • Single Sign-On Methods - Single sign-on methods are separate from email configuration and use in Deacom and not required.
 However, companies will often utilize the features of Single Sign-On Methods in Deacom.

 • Token Storage/Creation for OAuth2 - The system was enhanced (beginning in version 17.01.081) to reduce unnecessary and frequent authorization for the users.
 When the user's credentials are needed, the system will check the Authorization Expiration and Date (us_authexp date/time) fields to see if a new authorization is needed, otherwise, the system use the stored token from the database to update the session.
 If a new token is needed, the system will obtain the token following the process for OAuth2 and update both the session and fields in Users (dxuser) table as appropriate.
 In addition, the Email Password field on the user record is no longer required when using OAuth2.
 This field will be store the token.
-If a user tries to send an email and there is no working token (either no token or an expired one), the system will launch a Microsoft form to enter O365 credentials.
+If a user tries to send an email and there is no working token (either no token or an expired one), the system will launch a provider sign-in or consent experience (for example a Microsoft prompt for Microsoft 365, or a Google prompt when using Gmail OAuth2).
 When complete and the form closes, the system will store the token and allow the user to click send again.
 The system will use this token until it expires, then, the next time it expires, repeats the same process.

 • Testing Azure SSO and emailing in multiple Deacom systems.
 Users may wish to setup more than one URL (representing a Deacom system) so they can test Azure SSO email configuration and setup.
 To do this, go to the "Authentication" section in the Azure admin site and click the "Add a platform" button to add as many add as many URL (Deacom systems) as desired.
 Note that in each of those Deacom systems you will still need to perform the Azure setup and configuration listed in steps 1-17 above.